harkerschool/Corporate-2015/README.md

   * Run `npm install` to install dev dependencies for project
   * Run `bower install` to install plugins and libraries
+  * Run `grunt bower` to concat bower components into one file (index.php references this file, so it's required).
   * Run `compass compile` to compile sass files.
 Run `compass watch` to watch for changes in scss folder.
-  * Run `grunt` to build concatenated and minified files of js and css files.
+  * Run `grunt` to build distribution folder with concatenated and minified files of js and css files.
 Also, copies any required images or fonts.

 # Foundation Compass Template